Alfresco/docs-alfresco/search-enterprise/latest/install/index.md

 ![console]({% link search-enterprise/images/alfresco_repo_web_console.png %})

 > **Note:** In Content Services 7.1, the `Test Connection` button will fail if your Elasticsearch server does not include the "alfresco" index.
 You are however still able to `Save` your configuration and the index will be created automatically.

+## Install using JAR files

+Use this information to install the Elasticsearch Connector on the same machine as Alfresco Content Services using JAR files.

 1. Download the `alfresco-elasticsearch-connector-distribution-3.0.0.zip` file from [Hyland Community](https://community.hyland.com/){:target="_blank"} and extract it.